AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/additional-config-for-cloud-service.md

 ---
 # Additional configuration for upgrading AEM Guides as Cloud Service

-Depending on the version you are upgrading from, additional configuration steps may be required to accommodate changes introduced in newer Cloud Service versions.
+Depending on the version you are upgrading from, additional configuration steps may be required to integrate changes introduced in newer Cloud Service versions.

-Some sections apply only to specific versions and cover configuration steps introduced in those versions.
-Ensure you review the sections relevant to the version you are upgrading from.
+Some configurations apply only to specific versions only.
+Ensure you refer to the configuration sections below and apply the required confirugations applicable for your set up.

 ## Steps to enable the trigger of a script via a servlet